<span class=HomeSeeker SA Eligibility " />

 Calculating your income and assets

-Your eligibility to buy a home through HomeSeeker SA depends on your annual income (from the sources listed below) and the value of assets you own.
+Your eligibility to buy an affordable home through HomeSeeker SA depends on your annual income (from the sources listed below) and the value of the assets that you own.
+Income and asset limits are different depending on:

-• Whether you are buying a home on your own or as part of a couple (or family).
+• whether you are buying a home on your own or as part of a couple (or family).

-• Where you live in South Australia.
+• where you live in South Australia.

 Greater Adelaide